neeleshverma/Speech-Enhancement/README.md

 ## DATA DOWNLOADING FILES: ##

-The data downloading scripts are taken from the [here](https://github.com/francoisgermain/SpeechDenoisingWithDeepFeatureLosses).

 **1.)** **preprocess_lossdata.sh** - This script downloads all the (Acoustic Scene Dataset and Domestic Audio Tagging) data, resamples it to 16 kHz and the entire data is saved inside dataset/asc and dataset/dat.
 This dataset is used for training of the loss network.

 					USAGE : ./preprocess_lossdata.sh